(lispkit record)

 Library (lispkit record)

-implements record types for LispKit.
+implements extensible record types for LispKit which are compatible with R7RS and SRFI 131.
 A record provides a simple and flexible mechanism for building structures with named components wrapped in distinct types.

 record-type